pulibrary/ExcelAlmaLookup/README.md

 <img src='./img/example5.jpg'>

-Note that even though the OCLC numbers include the prefixes "(OCoLC)" and "ocn", these are stripped so tht only the number is searched in WorldCat.
+Note that even though the OCLC numbers include the prefixes "(OCoLC)" and "ocn", these are stripped so that only the number is searched in WorldCat.